Frequently Asked Questions

 The Work of our Order, however, does not require faith, but merely a will, that is a will “to work things out” via a complex, ongoing and properly scientific experiment called Initiation.
 A certain amount of faith in the ability of our system, our tradition, to have a suitable and positive effect on one's self may at times be useful, but it is never in any way required of them.
 Our candidates can enter our Order and proceed through our Rites of Initiation in a most sceptical state of mind and purely “just to see” what happens, if they so choose.
 To this extent we have removed the original clause that was a stated mandate, an absolute requirement, for entry into our fold, namely a professed belief in a “Supreme Being or Beings.”
 For us this is not necessary.
 Such a belief is, on the contrary, not something we seek to inculcate in any way at the beginning of the work, but, rather, one which it is our hope to see emerging in sync with the continual progress of one's ascension up the grades.

-Our Order seeks to unite men and women to the Gods, but not tom instill any kind of belief in dogma.
-That said, our system, not unlike Freemasonry, is as universal as it possible to be without loses Order, structure, cohesive unity and clarity.
-Our system is widely open to personal interpretation, and for a very good reason — namely we are NOT a religion but a system of spiritual and personal development towards one’s own potential as a complete and Total Human Being in the widest, highest and deepest sense of the word.
+Our Order seeks to unite men and women to the Gods, but not to instill any kind of belief in dogma.
+That said, our system, not unlike Freemasonry, is as universal as it possible to be without loss of structure, cohesive unity and clarity.
+Our system is widely open to personal interpretation, and for a very good reason — namely we are NOT a religion but a system of spiritual and personal unfolding of one's own potential towards being a complete and total Human Being in the widest, highest and deepest sense of the word.

-Q. If you are a universal system, why the do you use Thelemic Godforms and Thelemic teaching?
-Isn’t Thelema a specific religious system?
+Q. If you are a universal system, why then do you use Thelemic Godforms and Thelemic teaching?
+Isn't Thelema a specific religious system?